Proper Use of Our Trademarks

 When you use our trademarks in any materials, please include a brief statement attributing ownership of these trademarks to us.

 This attribution should identify each mark used, attribute it to its proper owner by name, and indicate whether the trademark is registered.

-Silicon Graphics, SGI, Altix, Octane, Onyx, Origin, and the SGI logo are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and/or other countries.
+SGI, the SGI logo, SGI UV, SGI InfiniteStorage are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and/or other countries.

 Please note that the attribution need only identify our trademarks that you actually use in your material and thus may vary from the above example.